Acute interstitial nephritis is a kidney disorder. The kidneys are unable to filter waste and fluid properly because of inflammation.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Blood TestsUrine tests

 biopsy—may be done before certain medications are prescribed for treatment

 Talk with your doctor about the best treatment plan for you.
 Treatment will depend on the cause.
 For example, if medications are causing acute interstitial nephritis, your doctor may stop the medication, reduce the dosage, or prescribe a different one.

 Medications for acute interstitial nephritis may include: Antibiotics for bacterial infectionCorticosteroids to reduce inflammation

 Some people with interstitial nephritis need

-.
-During dialysis, a machine does the work of your kidneys by removing waste.
+dialysis.
+During dialysis, a machine does the work of your kidneys by removing waste from the blood.